llinares/blog/contents/blog/how-i-built-an-arcade-machine-from-scratch/index.md

 ## Battens

-I decided to join all the pieces with battens, glued and fixed with screws. **That way I had millimetric precision and I didn't needed help from anyone.**
+I decided to join all the pieces with battens, glued and fixed with screws. **That way I had millimetric precision and it allowed me to build all by myself.**

 I bought a lot of 40mm x 20mm pine battens and I cut them in pieces the size of boards they join.